Adrint/aircraft_signals/README.md

 program data_processing.py - processing and modification of data. collision_flight_project.py - the main program

-In the folder report - the project report
+In the folder report - the project report (in Polish)